Tsavorite

 Rare in gem-quality over several carats (1 carat = 200 mg), tsavorite has been found in larger sizes.
 In late 2006, a 925 carat crystal was discovered.
 It yielded an oval mixed-cut 325 carat (65 g) stone, one of the largest, if not the largest, faceted tsavorites in the world.
 A crystal that yielded a 120.68 carat oval mixed-cut gem was also uncovered in early 2006.
+The Lion of Merelani is a square cushion cut tsavorite that weighs 116.76 carats and has 177 facets.
+It is on display at the Smithsonian Institution.

 Tsavorite formed in a Neoproterozoic metamorphic event which involved extensive folding and refolding of rock.
 This resulted in a wide range of inclusions forming within most Tsavorite crystals.
 These inclusions are strong identifying features in Tsavorite.